 Project Overview

-The interchange will have a smaller footprint than the existing interchange when construction is complete, and no new right of way will be required.
+The interchange has a smaller footprint than the previous interchange, and no new right of way was required.

 ACCESS CHANGES

-To reduce the impact of the project on adjacent historic neighborhoods, two movements will be eliminated:
+To reduce the impact of the project on adjacent historic neighborhoods, two movements have been eliminated:

-- I-70 traffic from the east would no longer have access to the Pennsylvania Street exit ramp.
-All other I-70 movements would continue to be available.
+• I-70 traffic from the east no longer has access to the Pennsylvania Street exit ramp.
+All other I-70 movements are available.

-- The Delaware Street entrance ramp traffic could access I-70 East, but would no longer have access to I-65 South or the collector-distributor (C-D) road serving North Street, Michigan Street, Ohio Street and Fletcher Avenue.
+• The Delaware Street entrance ramp traffic can access I-70 East, but no longer has access to I-65 South or the collector-distributor (C-D) road serving North Street, Michigan Street, Ohio Street and Fletcher Avenue.